 7. Boberg XR45-S

 With Boberg Arms patented reverse feed technology, D.A.O. trigger and passive firing pin safety, aircraft-grade aluminum frame, rotating-barrel locked-breech, and low-profile, dovetail windage, you are looking at a completely new handgun in the market.
-Because of the reverse load magazines, and the reverse feed technology, the barrel actual extends ABOVE the magazine, giving you a longer barrel in a smaller pistol!
+Because of the reverse load magazines, and the reverse feed technology, the barrel actually extends above the magazine, giving you a longer barrel in a smaller pistol!
 After-market purchases such as Tritium night sights and red and green grips and magazine floor plates are also an option.
-It is definitely the priciest, but again, with the Boberg, you DO get what you pay for.
+It is definitely the priciest, but again, with the Boberg, you do get what you pay for.